husush23/Banka-API/README.md

 In order to run this project you need to :

-- To have Ruby installed
+- To have NodeJS installed
-- To have Rails 7 installed also
+- To have NestJS installed also
-- Dependencies for basic gems that project uses
+- Dependencies that project uses

 ### Setup